Eyelid Surgery – Blepharoplasty

 Return to work

-The eyeball floats in a protective cushion of fat, as we age this fat bulges through its capsule giving rise to puffiness.
-You can see this yourself by gently pressing on the eyeball of a closed eye and seeing the bulge by the bridge of the nose.
+The eyeball floats in a protective cushion of fat, as we age this bulges through its capsule giving rise to puffiness.
+You can experience this yourself by gently pressing on the eyeball of a closed eye and seeing the bulge by the bridge of the nose.
 Overtime, this bulging fat, along with thinning of the very delicate skin, stretches the skin giving rise to a hooded eyelid.
 Both of these are very simple to correct under local anaesthetic alone.

 As these descend with age they cause hollowing under the eyes known as tear troughs.
 Stretching of the capsule allows fat to bulge above the tear trough making it look deeper and giving rise to eye bags.
-There are several ways of correcting this phenomenon ranging from removal of a small amount of the fat to repositioning it back over the bone in the correct place.
+There are several ways of correcting this phenomenon ranging from removal of a small amount of this to repositioning it back over the bone in the correct place.
 Excess skin, if still present can be removed or more commonly in my practice, tightened with Laser resurfacing or both.

 The skin is then stitched together with extremely fine sutures.
 This incision heals beautifully and very quickly.

 From here I can access the lower orbital fat to either remove a little or more commonly reposition it over the tear trough.
 The eyelid skin then usually shrink-wraps over the new flat surface but this process may be assisted with Laser resurfacing and/or fat transfer.
 Very occasionally, I need to make a small pinch excision of the skin.
-As this pinch skin excision does not breach the muscle or fat capsule the eye shape problems of old are less likely to be an issue.
+As this pinch skin excision does not breach the muscle or capsule the eye shape problems of old are less likely to be an issue.

 After meticulously measuring and marking the eyelid incisions, a tiny volume of local anaesthetic with adrenaline is then injected into the skin and milked under the eyelid skin which performs most of the surgery before I have made an incision!

-This part is completely painless as the skin is pre-numbed with jelly.
-I then remove the thin ellipse of skin and muscle sliver and locate and reduce the fat pads above the eye.
+This experience is completely painless as the skin is pre-numbed with jelly.
+I then remove the thin ellipse of skin and muscle sliver and locate and reduce the pads above the eye.
 The incision is then closed with a very fine running stitch which isn’t knotted but fixed with plasters at each end to give an near invisible scar.
 Antibiotic jelly is then applied.